AviTrader sponsorship ad

 The project is supported by both the Canadian federal government and the Government of Quebec, alongside a number of partners from across the aerospace industry and academic institutions.
 It also reflects RTX’s broader innovation strategy, combining expertise from across its business units and external partners.

 The propulsion architecture integrates several advanced technologies.
-Pratt & Whitney Canada is providing the thermal engine, while Collins Aerospace has developed a 1-megawatt electric motor for the system.
+Pratt & Whitney Canada is providing the thermal engine, while Collins Aerospace has developed a one-megawatt electric motor for the system.
 The battery component is supplied by aviation start-up H55, which has developed a 200-kilowatt-hour battery system and has received investment support from RTX Ventures, the company’s venture capital arm.

 Together, these technologies form a hybrid propulsion system designed to demonstrate significant efficiency gains for regional aviation.
 RTX aims to show that the concept can deliver up to a 30% improvement in fuel efficiency compared with today’s most advanced regional turboprop aircraft.